TRAIL TO EAGLE

 you're ready to turn in your Eagle Scout Rank application.

-- The Eagle Scout Rank application can be found at http://www.scouting.org/BoyScouts/AdvancementandAwards/resources.aspx.
-Only use the
+- The Eagle Scout Rank application can be found at www.scouting.org/filestore/pdf/512-728_WB_fillable.pdf.
+Only use the current version found

 - Troop 70 provides an Eagle Letter of Recommendation Request that its Eagle Scout Candidates may present to the references listed on the

-application requesting that letters of recommendation be sent to the Scoutmaster.
+application to request that letters of recommendation be sent to your Scoutmaster.
 It is suggested that this form letter be distributed to

 references as early as the start of the project phase.
 All references are required, except Employer if not applicable.
 Letters should be sent to

-the Scoutmaster via mail or e-mail.
-The Scout should never be given the letters.
+your Scoutmaster via mail or e-mail.
+The Scout should never be given the letters (he will receive them in his project workbook at his Court of

-- Be prepared and complete the statement of ambitions and life purpose and your listing of positions, honors, and awards (part of Requirement
+- Be prepared and as early as possible complete the statement of ambitions and life purpose and your listing of positions, honors, and

 - The Scoutmaster Conference may be held prior to all requirements being completed.
 Have your Scoutmaster sign and date your Boy Scout